 - It draws a conclusion and then forms an opinion.

 - It acknowledges the situation without really addressing the underlying feelings.

 - It shows you might be feeling like it’s headed toward a negative conversation, possibly unpleasant, and you want to move on to a more pleasant topic.

 - The response shows that you feel sorry for your friend’s situation.

 Empathy: “It sounds like your mother-in-law’s behavior feels really intrusive to you.
 You put a lot of time and effort into making your home cozy, and it reflects your personality.
 Are you feeling hurt?”

-- This statement expresses understanding of the experience.
+- This statement expresses an understanding of the experience.

-- It mirrors possible thoughts and feelings of your friend.
+- It mirrors the possible thoughts and feelings of your friend.

 - Your response doesn’t pass judgment or add an opinion.